2. Who should I ask? - Ka pātai ahau ki a wai?

 Research ethics

 Research ethics is about the way you conduct yourself as a researcher.
 You've already made some decisions about this in Step 1, even if you didn't realise it.
 For example, the way you interacted with people when you asked for help with your research question.
 How you asked for help, and how you expressed your thanks for help received reflect what you think of as acceptable behaviour.
-Some principles about acceptable behaviours in Kaupapa Maori research include aroha ki te tangata - a respect for people, and kia tupato - being careful.
+Some principles about acceptable behaviours in Kaupapa Maori research include aroha ki te tangata - a respect for people, and kia tupato - being careful

 There are many guides for undertaking ethical research, including Maori guidelines and those developed by other Indigenous peoples.
 While many of these have been developed to guide the research practices of non-Indigenous peoples, they are also useful for helping Indigenous communities and researchers think through what their principles are for acceptable research behaviour.